 For the summer of 2019, I worked as a geospatial intern at Travelers Insurance in Hartford, CT where I utilized tools such as R, Python, ArcGIS Pro/ArcMap, SQL Server, and MicroStrategy for a variety of automation, web scraping, business intelligence, and reporting tasks.

-This academic year I am a research assistant for Dr. Rinku Roy Chowdhury.
-In this position, I have been studying urban resilience, using South Florida as a case study.
-I have been using the tools R, ArcMap, and TerrSet to clean, visualize, and analyze heterogeneous data.
-Statistical methods I have used for this project have included principal component analysis (PCA), hierarchical clustering, k-means clustering, multi-criteria evaluation (MCE), and linear regression.
+For the 2019-2020 academic year and through the beginning of summer, I have been a research assistant for Dr. Rinku Roy Chowdhury, studying urban resiliency.
+I have been using the tools R, ArcMap, and TerrSet to clean, visualize, and analyze heterogeneous and multivariate geospatial data.

 Aside from my professional work, I am an avid outdoorsman and have interests in hiking, cycling, skiing, and camping.
 When I'm not outdoors, you can find me baking in the kitchen, playing chess, watching a classic movie, or binge-watching Star Trek.